 A Culture Days info session is a meeting that brings together various people who are interested in finding out more about participating in or supporting Culture Days such as local artists, professional and amateur arts and cultural organizations, municipal cultural staff, staff of local museums and libraries, Business Improvement Associations (BIAs) and local media.
 Generally Culture Days staff will be in attendance to give an overview of Culture Days, introduce this year’s campaign and to facilitate the meeting.
 They are also there to answer questions about how Culture Days can take shape in your community.
 Hosting an info session is a great way to get started with Culture Days and to kickstart your community’s involvement in the program.

-In our Online Programming resource (coming soon), you can find a list of platforms that can help you host your info session virtually.
+In our Online Programming resource, you can find a list of platforms that can help you host your info session virtually.

 Choosing a Date and Time for your Info Session

 Please consult with your provincial Culture Days staff when choosing a date and time to ensure they can be in attendance, make the necessary travel arrangements and support your efforts.
 Info sessions generally take place in the spring or early summer.

 The info session should be open to the public so that anyone who is interested in organizing a Culture Days event or potential supporters can attend.
 However, there are some key people you should make sure are invited.
 Culture Days is an opportunity to build new relationships across the community.
 Here are some ideas of who to invite:

 - Other Municipal or Regional Departments

 - Municipal and/or Community Arts Council

 - Local Businesses

 - Multicultural Groups